Tewksbury Township Schools

 The Tewksbury Township Schools is a community public school district which operates two schools serving students in pre-kindergarten through eighth grade from Tewksbury Township, in Hunterdon County, in the U.S. state of New Jersey.
+The district and its schools are all located in Tewksbury Township, but have mailing addresses in Califon.

-As of the 2021–22 school year, the district, comprising two schools, had an enrollment of 500 students and 55.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.0:1.
+As of the 2023–24 school year, the district, comprised of two schools, had an enrollment of 485 students and 54.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 9.0:1.